oscal-compass/compliance-trestle/docs/trestle_md.md

-# trestle md markdown related operations.
+# trestle CLI for governance of markdown documents

 ## Overview